 - Computer, electronic accessories and internet access required for remote learning

-As part of the Discipline of Pharmacy initiative to support B.Pharm Honours projects, a small amount of funding is available for research related expenses.
-Please contact the unit convenor or supervisor if there is a need to access these funds; funding is not available without prior approval.
+As part of the Discipline of Pharmacy initiative to support BPharm Honours projects, a small amount of funding is available for research-related expenses.
+Please get in touch with the unit convenor or supervisor if there is a need to access these funds; funding is not available without prior approval.

 Work placement, internships or practicums

 As part of its partnership arrangements with Health Agencies, the Faculty of Health at the University of Canberra is aware of the confidentiality of information gained from clinical placements and externships.
 Students are expected to analyse their experiences from these as part of their academic study.
 To support learning while protecting the confidentiality of information, the following guidelines have been developed:

 - Pseudonyms should be used for the names of patients and organisations in all academic work